 Google Contacts is designed to help any Google account holder with an easy way to manage their contact list, similar to other contact management tools.
-However, you may see some strange address records that show up in your address book.
+However, you may see some strange address records that show up.
 These are called “Other Contacts.”
 In this tutorial, I’ll explain what are “Other contacts” and what you can do with them.

 Two Contact Repositories

-The nice thing about Google Contacts is that the contact record is accessible either through an app on your phone or webpage.
-If you’re a new Gmail user, you may be surprised that there is a dedicated page showing your contacts.
+The nice thing about Google Contacts is that the contact record is accessible either through a mobile app on your smartphone or a webpage.
+If you’re a new Gmail user, you may be surprised that there is a dedicated page showing your contacts and their contact information.
 You can find it at: https://contacts.google.com/

 When you glance at the left navigation panel, you’ll notice there are two links for contacts.
 The first is the main Contacts section.
 It contains people you’ve manually added to contacts or imported records from a CSV file or vCard.